-1.1.9 A location plan for both sets of visualisations are also provided, which illustrate the horizontal field of view (HFOV) for the VL in each set of visualisations.
+1.2.5 Location plans for both sets of visualisations are also provided, which illustrate the horizontal field of view (HFOV) for each VL in each set of visualisations.
 It should be noted that the illustrated HFOV fans in Volume 3b (produced to THC 20162 Guidance) for single frame images are representative of the field of view of these images but do not take account of permissible offsets in the angle of view.

-1.2 Zone of Theoretical Visibility (ZTV) Production
+1.3 Zone of Theoretical Visibility (ZTV) Production

-- 1.2.1 A Zone of Theoretical Visibility (ZTV) diagram has been prepared using Esri ArcGIS, Version 10.7 (ArcGIS) and an Ordnance Survey (OS) Terrain 5 digital terrain model (DTM) to illustrate the potential visibility of the proposed poles and towers.
-Figure 6.1 shows a ZTV run for 10 km from each tower / pole. - 1.2.2 Terrain 5 is a grid of heightened points with regular five metre post spacing.
+- 1.3.1 A Zone of Theoretical Visibility (ZTV) diagram has been prepared using Esri ArcGIS, Version 10.7 (ArcGIS) and an Ordnance Survey (OS) Terrain 5 digital terrain model (DTM) to illustrate the potential visibility of the proposed towers for both the Proposed Alignment (see Volume 2: Figure V1-6.1) and the Alternative Alignment (see Volume 2: Figure V5-4.1). - 1.3.2 Terrain 5 is a grid of heightened points with regular five metre post spacing.
 The software uses this information to create a virtual, three-dimensional, bare ground model which is representative of the earth's surface.
 It does not take into account elements above the ground such as buildings or trees.
-Therefore, while the ZTV indicates areas of potential visibility of the Proposed Development, in reality, not all locations within the ZTV would necessarily afford a view of it.
-Nevertheless, the ZTV is a valuable tool in both landscape character and visual impact appraisal. - 1.2.3 While Terrain 5 is a product which is updated by OS on a quarterly basis, the terrain model was created using data purchased in 2024. - 1.2.4 ZTVs have been run using the designed heights for each tower, as identified in the Indicative Tower and Pole Schedule (see Appendix 3.1). - 1.2.5 The ZTVs have been prepared based on a viewer height of 2 m above ground level in line with the NatureScot, 2017 Guidance, with earth curvature and light refraction set to 0.075.
+Therefore, while the ZTVs indicate areas of potential visibility of the Proposed Alignment or Alternative Alignment, in reality, not all locations within the ZTVs would necessarily afford a view of it.
+Nevertheless, the ZTVs are a valuable tool in both landscape character and visual impact appraisal. - 1.3.3 While Terrain 5 is a product which is updated by OS on a quarterly basis, the terrain model was created using data purchased in 2024. - 1.3.4 ZTVs have been run using the designed heights for each tower, as identified in the Indicative Tower Schedule (see Volume 4: Appendix V1-3.1 (for the Proposed Alignment) and Volume 4: Appendix V5-3.1 (for the Alternative Alignment). - 1.3.5 The ZTVs have been prepared based on a viewer height of 2 m above ground level in line with the NatureScot, 2017 Guidance, with earth curvature and light refraction set to 0.075.

-1.3 Photography
+1.4 Photography